High Dosage Tutoring Works

 COVID-19 has disrupted the education of students nationwide.
-Studies show high-dosage tutoring, like Gideon’s Math & Reading programs, can get education back on track.
+Studies show that high-dosage tutoring can greatly improve reading fluency and math skills across the board.
+Our math and reading programs have a major focus on high-dosage tutoring and can help get your child’s education back on track.
 More than ever before, Gideon centers are needed to help students catch up, keep up, and stay ahead.
 Major takeaways from the linked article include:

 According to the study, high-dosage tutoring was 20 times more effective than low-dosage tutoring in math.
 In reading, high-dosage tutoring was 15 times more effective than low-dosage tutoring.